Carleton College, W-SERC

 Northfield, MN 55057

 Collaboration is fundamental to SERC's work.
 Through its numerous partnerships with both institutions and individuals, SERC works to support educators through professional development, community organizing, workshops, web resources, and research.
 I work with faculty to manage projects involved with undergraduate Science, Technology, Engineering, and Mathematics (STEM) education and work directly with our numerous advisory boards, cross-disciplinary working groups, and large and small grant project principle investigators.
 In addition, I am directly responsible for planning, development and implementation of marketing strategies, communications and outreach, and public relation activities on behalf of SERC and the executive office of the National Association of Geoscience Teacher's (NAGT) overarching mission to improve undergraduate geoscience and STEM education.
-Efforts recently have focused on the Earth Educators' Rendezvous, an event that will bring together researchers and practitioners working in all aspects of undergraduate Earth education, taking place this summer in Albuquerque, NM.
+Efforts recently have focused on the Earth Educators' Rendezvous, an event that will bring together researchers and practitioners working in all aspects of undergraduate Earth education, taking place this summer in Lawrence, KS.

 I came to SERC from Carleton's Educational Studies Department where I was responsible for administration of all department activities including student teaching placement, field experiences, and teacher certification.
-I am excited to continue working to improve education through all of SERC's many programs and projects that support educators.
+I am excited to continue working to improve education through all of SERC's and NAGT's many programs and projects that support educators.